-The summer White House has been a feature of presidential life since John Adams returned to Quincy, Mass., to get away from the muggy heat of Washington, D.C.
+The summer White House has featured in presidential life since John Adams returned to Quincy, Mass., to get away from the muggy heat of Washington, D.C.

 Spending time away from the nation’s capital also allowed presidents to sense the country’s mood and to thank their wealthy donors.
 New England’s wealth and cool weather attracted presidential families in the days before air conditioning.